Surgery Research

 Our research, at Austin Health, has focused on the role of precursors of the peptide hormone gastrin as growth factors in colon cancer.

-Cancer Signalling Research Laboratory
+Cancer Signaling Research Laboratory

 Research Group Leader : Hong-Jian Zhu